Giving Those Who Care, Time

 Work-related stress

-Online Counselling
+Online Counselling and Supervision

 I am based in Shoreham-by-Sea offering online, telephone and email counselling only.
 Online sessions for greater flexibility, so you do not need to be based locally you could be anywhere in the UK, you could be down the road in Southwick, Portslade or Worthing or further afield in Guildford, Manchester or even Belfast.